trailblazer/trailblazer.github.io/gems/representable/3.0/api.md

 end
 ```

-The `representation_wrap` from the nested representer now won't be rendered nor parsed...
+The `representation_wrap` from the nested representer now won't be rendered or parsed...

 ```ruby
 Album = Struct.new(:songs)